 The aim of this policy is to minimise gift offers made to, and accepted by, Board members and Employees.
 This helps to protect and promote public confidence in the integrity of Sustainability Victoria.
 Gift offers are discouraged and must never be accepted unless there is clear justification, consistent with the prohibitions in this policy, to do so.

-Sustainability Victoria's policy is consistent with the DELWP model policy on Gifts, benefits and hospitality – responding to gift offers, which is published by the Department of Environment, Land, Water and Planning (DELWP).
+Sustainability Victoria's policy is consistent with the DEECA model policy on Gifts, benefits and hospitality – responding to gift offers, which is published by the Department of Energy, Environment and Climate Action (DEECA).

 Board members and Employees are responsible for ensuring that their own conduct meets the required standards of integrity.
 They place the public interest above their own interests when carrying out their official duties.
 This includes declaring all gift offers in accordance with this policy and refusing prohibited gifts (item 5).